SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 Removes Carbon Copy.

-Deletes the CCopy World Space.
-Removes all Carbon Copy Parameters.
-Deletes All Carbon Copy layers from FX.
+* Deletes the CCopy World Space.
+* Removes all Carbon Copy Parameters.
+* Deletes all Carbon Copy layers from FX.

 Note that the clean up doesn't delete assets in the Generated Assets folder as to avoid deleting any important files.
 It also does not remove any properties from animation clips or paths in masks that it previously added.

 For a clean rollback, simply use your original assets again.
 Carbon Copy uses a copy of all assets so that no modification is permanent.

 </details>